middletemplelibrary/Botany-at-Middle-Temple/README.md

 Donnall was charged with murdering his mother-in-law, Elizabeth Downing.
 Donnall was accused of serving her a cup of cocoa laced with arsenic.
 Robert Casberd (1772-1842), a Bencher of the Inn, was one of the prosecuting counsel, and claimed that Donnall had twice poisoned Elizabeth Downing – once on the 19th of October 1816, and the second the day before her death, the 3rd of November, 1816.
 An autopsy was performed by a Dr. Edwards and Mr. John Street, with Donnall present.
 Edwards and Street had poured the contents of her stomach into an earthen jug which Donnall, without their knowledge, emptied into a “chamber utensil”, that is, a chamber pot in which there was already some water, thus diluting the contents.
 Edwards testified that the stomach inflammation he observed in her stomach “could not be produced by any natural cause”.
 Edwards tested the stomach contents, which showed the presence of arsenic.
 However, Donnall was acquitted; a maid, Mary Coombe, testified that she drank the remaining cocoa left in Mrs. Downing’s cup.\
 \
 Shown here is a diagram of the Donnall’s parlour (‘plan of the tea-room’), and the route Donnall took to serve Mrs. Downing her cocoa; the plan was exhibited in court.
 Drinking cocoa is of course made from cocoa beans.
-According to English Heritage, it was made by mixing cocoa powder, water or milk, sugar, and egg yolks.\ Follow this link for a digital version of the trial account: https://archive.org/details/b20443559/page/n3/mode/2up
+According to English Heritage, it was made by mixing cocoa powder, water or milk, sugar, and egg yolks.\ [Follow this link for a digital version of the trial account.](https://archive.org/details/b20443559/page/n3/mode/2up)

 ## MS146, Records of The Society of the Bears